 Nelson is a hot spot for arts and culture, and shopping is a dream come true for anyone looking for a unique item to take home.
-Tons of incredible markets sell a variety of tasty treats and locally made items that make excellent souvenirs or gifts, or pop into one of the boutique shops.
+Tons of incredible markets sell a variety of tasty treats and locally made items that make excellent souvenirs or gifts, or you can pop into one of the boutique shops.

 There are one-of-a-kind markets in Nelson and nearby Motueka and Tanaka.
 The Nelson Farmers Market is extremely popular every Wednesday, and you can take home some pottery, crafts, clothing, woodwork, and food.
 During the summer months, you can also shop in the evenings at the Thursday Twilight Market in Isel Park.

 After exploring all of the booths at the local farmers’ markets, browse through Nelson’s many unique boutique shops in the downtown area that sell beautiful clothing, jewelry, art, and home decor.
 I love The Rock Box for its high-quality (and really cute!) wardrobe staples.
 For accessories, Shine has gorgeous jewelry – the statement earrings are stunning.

 Then, check out the Parker Gallery for incredible art and to view the work of local artists.
 The exhibits here change constantly and if you fall in love with a piece, you can buy it on the spot!

 7. Visit Natureland

 Natureland Wildlife Trust is a combo zoo/petting zoo with a focus on conservation and sustainability.
 It lets you get up close to some adorable creatures and learn about what you can do to help save local New Zealand wildlife.
 Little ones love it here – we saw some kids feeding the goats and having a blast!